mikaelsundell/dctl/README.md

 Introduction
 ---------

 A continuously updated collection of DCTLs (DaVinci Color Transform Language) designed to enhance and educate on workflows using ARRI LogC3 and Cineon in DaVinci Resolve.
-This collection offers a photographic and creative approach to color correction and grading from log digital and film negatives, emphasizing the artistic nuances and many variables involved rather than a strictly scientific method.
+These DCTLs offers a photographic and creative approach to color correction and grading from log digital and film negatives, emphasizing the artistic tweaking of the many variables involved rather than a strictly scientific method.

 Installation and utils
 ---------